MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-dev.md

 When you're building a web application, identity and access management will always be foundational pieces.
 Azure offers a cloud-based identity service that has deep integration with the rest of the Azure ecosystem.

 Although Spring Security makes it easy to secure your Spring-based applications, it's not tailored to a specific identity provider.
-The `azure-spring-boot-starter-active-directory` (`aad-starter` for short) provides the most optimal way to connect your web application to an Azure Active Directory (Azure AD) tenant and protect your resource server with Azure AD.
+The `azure-spring-boot-starter-active-directory` (`aad-starter` for short) provides the most optimal way to connect your web application to an Azure AD tenant and protect your resource server with Azure AD.
 It uses the Oauth 2.0 protocol to protect web applications and resource servers.

 [Package (Maven)](https://mvnrepository.com/artifact/com.azure.spring/azure-spring-boot-starter-active-directory) | [API reference documentation](https://azure.github.io/azure-sdk-for-java/springboot.html#azure-spring-boot) | [Product documentation](/azure/developer/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory) | [Samples](https://github.com/Azure/azure-sdk-for-java/tree/azure-spring-boot_3.1.0/sdk/spring/azure-spring-boot-samples)